 “This annual analysis continues to show that our country will face a significant shortage of physicians in the coming years . . .
 The challenge of having enough doctors to serve our communities will get even worse as the nation’s population continues to grow and age.”

 This flood of new medical school applicants is sure to lessen the projected shortage of future physicians and curb wait times for future Americans looking to see a primary care or specialty care physician.

 For pre-med students . . .

 For students looking to attend medical school, the burgeoning rise in applications means elevated competition.
 With increased applications comes fewer available spots in a student’s medical school of choice.

 Now more than ever, students need to make sure their applications to medical school stand out above the rest.
 A robust pre-med course load, research opportunities, experience in a healthcare setting, volunteerism, and an excellent MCAT® score — these are some of the most important things that medical schools are looking for.

 The good news is this: Though there is increased competition for medical school applicants, healthcare is a booming industry.
 Scientific discoveries, advances in technology, and an aging population make medicine a noble and rewarding career choice.

 Are you a pre-med student preparing to take your MCAT?
 Discover why UWorld is the industry leader in high-stakes medical exam preparation.
 Our 2,000+ MCAT-style questions, detailed rationales for all answer options, vivid illustrations, and unparalleled performance tracking will have you confident and prepared for success on exam day.
-Start your FREE trial today!
+Start your MCAT 7-day free trial!